 1. Prothonotary Warbler

-They go to the eastern United States, West Indies, and some western states.
+They go to the eastern United States, the West Indies, and some western states.
 The sad part is that this small bird has lost its habitat.

 It has become one of the rarest birds in Canada.
 A wide variety of Warblers are found in British Columbia and Southern Canada.
 They include the Leaf Warbler and New World Warbler.